chenye/chenye.github.io/_posts/blog/2015-09-06-customize-jekyll-so-simple-theme-category-name.md

 * Create a directory `_post/publications` to store the posts in the publication category.
 We may then create some `.md` files or just copy some posts from the other categories and then modify their content.
 Make sure the `category` in the `.md` files are set to the new category name `publications`.

 * Finally, add an entry in the navigation bar by modiying the file `_data/navigation.yml`:

-{% raw %}
+{% highlight html %}
 title: Publications
 url: /publications/
-{% endraw %}
+{% endhighlight %}
 After these three major steps, we will see a working publication list. :D

-Tip:

-There is a directory called `tags` in the root directory of the website.
+There is one last thing I want to mention.
+There is no sub-category for the posts.
+Each post is characterized by a number of tags.
+A list of posts with each tag can be found in the directory `/tags`.
 You can add a link to this directory in the navigation bar.
 In this way, we will have a page allowing visitors to easily browse all the tags and the associated posts.